 Your monthly housing expenses have increased by more than 30%.
-So, if you're experiencing a significant drop in your income, whether it's due to retirement, wage cuts, or job loss, it's easy to fall into one of those categories.
-This may be a sign that it's time to move to a smaller location with a more affordable mortgage.
-Reducing the size of your home has many advantages.
+If you're facing a significant drop in your income due to retirement, wage cuts, or job loss, it may be time to move to a smaller, more affordable location.
+Downsizing your home has many advantages.
 You may have built up equity in your current home, and you can use the leftover capital to do whatever you want.

 You can also buy your new home as a cash buyer, giving you more options and a faster chain.
 Reducing to a smaller home means less maintenance, lower bills, and more time to do the things you love.
 It's an exercise in saving money and time.
 If you're going to reduce your staff in the future, it means you can choose a property that better meets your needs as you age.

 Start the downsizing process as soon as possible so that you have enough time to properly tidy up your home without feeling overwhelmed.
 A general rule of thumb is that you'll want to start at least 3 months before you plan to move, but the sooner the better.
 Retirement is one of the most common reasons people seek to downsize their home.
 As they approach or go through retirement, many people who hope to take advantage of their retirement savings want to reduce their annual expenses.
 A smaller, cheaper property can help achieve this by reducing property taxes, insurance, and mortgage payments.